Jeshii/iOSChargeController/README.md

 - Get this python3 uhubctl wrapper: https://github.com/nbuchwitz/python3-uhubctl
     - Install this by changing to the cloned directory and running `pip3 install .`
 - Get Apple Configurator: https://support.apple.com/apple-configurator
-- Install "Automation Tools" from the Apple Configuration menu
+- Install "Automation Tools" (`cfgutil`) from the Apple Configuration menu
 - Have a USB hub that supports being controlled programmatically (see https://github.com/mvp/uhubctl for a list)

 Command line options: